techvillaLnct/Techvilla-Web/README.md

 ---

 ## 🏁 Getting Started
-Follow these steps to set up TechVilla locally.
+Follow these steps to set up TechVilla's Website locally.

 ### Prerequisites
 Make sure you have the following installed: